makersacademy/acebook-node-template/README.md

 # Acebook - ETA Team build

 ## Overview
-Acebook is a Facebook-clone developed whilst on the Makers Aacademy Bootcamp July 2022.
+Acebook is a Facebook-clone developed whilst on the Makers Academy Bootcamp July 2022.
 - A (full stack) web app that allows users to login to the social media platform
 - Users can interact with other users and profiles by the feed through posts, comments and likes
 - Build using Test Driven Development and working cohesively as a team